niplav/site/notes.md

 more efficient", guess which of those is more easily understandeable to laypeople‽

-So, yeah, I think quantum computing is hype-worthy, but the current hype is mis-directed, and can be redirected in the correct direction with a simple message: __Quantum Computing is About Atoms, Not Bits__.
+So, yeah, I think quantum computing is hype-worthy, though my best guess is that the magnitude of current hype on it is too large relative to other technologies.
+But: the current hype is mis-directed, and can be redirected in the correct direction with a simple message: __Quantum Computing is About Atoms, Not Bits__.

 Humanity Learned Almost Nothing From COVID-19
 ----------------------------------------------